 The task force found that the U.S. as a whole is dramatically lagging the leaders in the developed world in our broadband capabilities and pricing, and is falling farther behind each year.
 While Hawaii is doing well on some measures relative to some other parts of the U.S., the State also falls to the bottom in many national broadband studies.
-The task force recommends that the State consolidate all relevant regulatory and permitting responsibilities in a new, one-stop, broadband advancement authority that promotes Hawaii's policy objectives, streamlines permitting and access to public infrastructure, promotes sharing to reduce costs, and provides advocacy at all levels of government.
+The task force recommends that the State consolidate all relevant regulatory and permitting responsibilities in a new, one-stop, broadband advancement authority that promotes Hawaii's policy objectives, streamlines permitting and access to public infrastructure, promotes sharing to reduce costs, collects data including broadband maps in support of Hawaii's progress and provides advocacy at all levels of government.